MihiruthS/Restuarent-Name-and-Menu-Generator-/README.md

 # Cuisine to Restaurant and Menu Generator

-This project is a simple LLM (Language Model) application that generates a restaurant name and a menu based on a given type of cuisine.
+his project is a simple LLM (Language Model) application that generates a restaurant name and a menu based on a given type of cuisine.
 Initially, the Google PaLM API was used, but the final application utilizes the OpenAI API.
+The project also leverages LangChain for chaining LLM calls, Jupyter Notebooks for development and experimentation, and Streamlit for the web interface.

 ## How It Works